Techila Grid

-Techila Distributed Computing Engine (earlier known as Techila Grid) is a commercial grid computing software product.
-It speeds up simulation, analysis and other computational applications by enabling scalability across the IT resources in user's on-premises data center and in the user's own cloud account.
+The Techila Distributed Computing Engine (earlier known as Techila Grid) is a commercial grid computing software product.
 Techila Distributed Computing Engine is developed and licensed by Techila Technologies Ltd, a privately held company headquartered in Tampere, Finland.
 The product is also available as an on-demand solution in Google Cloud Launcher, the online marketplace created and operated by Google.

-According to IDC, the solution enables organizations to create HPC infrastructure without the major capital investments and operating expenses required by new HPC hardware.
+According to IDC, Techila enables organizations to create HPC infrastructure without the capital investments and operating expenses required by new HPC hardware.

 Product features

-Techila Distributed Computing Engine is a distributed computing middleware and management solution, which can be used to access and manage on-premises and cloud IT resources for various high-performance computing (HPC) computing uses, including high-throughput computing (HTC) scenarios.
+Techila Distributed Computing Engine is a distributed computing middleware and management solution, which can be used to access and manage on-premises and cloud IT resources for various high-performance computing (HPC) uses, including high-throughput computing (HTC) scenarios.
 It creates a scalable computing service and execution environment that can also support applications that are deployed within production environments.

 The technology of Techila Distributed Computing Engine is built on an autonomic computing architecture that is patented by Techila Technologies.
-This has enabled features such as automated system management and fault tolerance, which simplify the deployment, use and administration of large-scale distributed computing systems.
+This has facilitated the development of features such as automated system management and fault tolerance, which can simplify the deployment, use, and administration of large-scale distributed computing systems.

 Architecture

 Techila Server

-Techila Server is a Java-based software product, which optimizes the performance of a Techila Distributed Computing Engine environment and the jobs in it.
-The optimization done by Techila Server supports not only large jobs, but also makes the system suitable for running small computational jobs.
-The performance of Techila Distributed Computing Engine in different scenarios was evaluated in a thesis at Tampere University of Technology.
+Techila Server is a Java-based software product, which is designed to optimize the performance of a Techila Distributed Computing Engine environment and the jobs in it.
+The optimization done by Techila Server supports large jobs, and can also make the system suitable for running small computational jobs.
+The performance of Techila Distributed Computing Engine in different scenarios was evaluated in a thesis at the Tampere University of Technology.

 Originally, the Techila Server was delivered as an embedded appliance.
 The embedded appliance product was discontinued in 2012.
 Currently, Techila Server is delivered either as a virtual appliance or using cloud-specific deployment tools.